qutang/mhealth-storage-format/annotation-filename.md

 3. Required.
 4. If it's user's own annotation, the ANNOTATORID should be the same as PARTICIPANT ID.

-{% method %}

 ### Timestamp

 1. Timestamp has the same convention as that of sensor data.
 The time represents the first row of annotation.
-2. Because it's a daily file, normally there will only be one file for a day.

-3. In case time zone is changed during the day, there will be multiple files for one day.

-{% common %}

-#### Examples

-If time zone changes from M0500 to M0300 at 10am on a day, and an event happens at 12pm in M0500 time zone, then the new file would have timestamp `YYYY-MM-DD-14-00-00-000-M0300` in the filename.

-{% endmethod %}